 SIBO and Chronic Fatigue: The B12 Connection

 Vitamin B12 is necessary for DNA synthesis and red blood cell production.
-Red blood cells are what carry oxygen throughout your body and help you stay energized.
+Red blood cells carry oxygen throughout your body and help you stay energized.
 A low red blood cell count resulting from a B12 deficiency can cause feelings of weakness and fatigue.

 Beat SIBO and Chronic Fatigue in 3 Easy Steps

 When you’re tired all the time, it can be a challenge to muster up the energy for self-care.
 However, this is the time to put yourself first.
-By treating SIBO, you will finally have the energy to live the life you want–and the life you deserve.
-Fortunately, you can overcome SIBO and chronic fatigue in just three easy steps.
+By eliminating SIBO, you will finally have the energy to live the life you want—and the life you deserve.
+Fortunately, you can overcome SIBO and chronic fatigue in three easy steps.

 - Step 1: Starve the overgrown bacteria by removing the foods that feed it: sugar, alcohol, and carbohydrates.
 Along with ditching refined carbs you’ll want to avoid so-called “healthy carbs” as well, including beans, grains, and starchy vegetables.
 Keep fruit to a minimum and opt for low-sugar, low-carb varieties such as blueberries, strawberries, and raspberries.

 - Step 2: Prune the bacteria with antibiotics such as Xifaxan or Neomyacin, depending on whether your SIBO is hydrogen-dominant or methane-dominant (see this article for more details on the two types of gas SIBO can produce).
-For home-treating, I recommend using Microb Clear™, a natural blend of herbal extracts that is more gentle on your gut flora than antibiotics.
+For home-treating, I recommend using Microb Clear®, a natural blend of herbal extracts that is more gentle on your gut flora than antibiotics.